 Encourage one another in your talents and desires

 I find it a shame when couples can’t support one another in what they’re good at.
 This can be damaging to your marriage, and in extremes—end it.
-If you want your spouse to succeed in life, it’s important that you nurture, encourage, and support them in what they love to do for an occupation.
+If you want your spouse to succeed in life, it’s important that you nurture, encourage, and support them in what they love to do for an occupation or hobby.

 Have sex at least once a week—better yet twice

-A healthy sex life is VITAL in a marriage—for many reason.
+A healthy sex life is VITAL in a marriage—for many reasons.
 I don’t think I need to explain exactly why, but let’s just say, it can make or break a relationship.
-Many people say that only the man needs sex, but I think that absolutely false.
+Many people say that only the man needs sex, but I think that’s absolutely false.

 Have at least 30 min daily of sharing your heart and mind